PDF Reader

 This free Android app is available in the Google Play Store and is an excellent choice for those looking for a beginner-friendly TTS program.
 The onboarding process is straightforward, and users appreciate the "Night mode" and "Sleep time" features.
 The developers are yet to release an iOS version.

-Try Speechify when converting PDF files to speech
+Try Speechify for Converting PDF Files to Speech

 With Adobe Acrobat Reader, you can only listen to PDF files.
 But with a TTS app like Speechify, reading any file can become a podcast-like experience.
 Whether you're trying to overcome a learning disability or boost your productivity, Speechify has your back.
 With its unmatched language selection and customization options, reading e-Books, web pages, and PDF documents becomes hassle-free.
 Try it for free today to see if the program is right for you.